The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Well, no movement.

-And some people can't find any jobs whatsoever.
+Some people can't find any jobs left.

 When things are going poor, somebody's doing well.